aptech/docs/docs/CR-tanh.rst

     :param x: data
     :type x: NxK matrix or N-dimensional array

-    :return y: containing the hyperbolic tangents of the elements of *x*.
+    :return y: contains the hyperbolic tangents of the elements of *x*.

     :rtype y: NxK matrix or N-dimensional array